 Living and learning overseas successfully usually means adjustment to a different lifestyle, food, climate and time zone, and it often involves having to learn to communicate in a foreign language.
-This process is never easy and can include mood swings alternating between exhilaration and mild depression.
+This process is never easy and can include mood swings, alternating between exhilaration, and perhaps depression.
 In the early weeks, you will probably feel excited about your new experiences and environment.
 Soon, you may find the excitement of new surroundings and sensations increasingly replaced by frustration with how different things are from home.
 This frustration and confusion is usually called culture shock.
 It helps if you are aware that it is a natural and essential part of adjusting to a foreign culture.
 Symptoms can include depression, sleeping difficulties, homesickness, trouble concentrating, an urge to isolate yourself and irritation with your host culture.

 Coping with Culture Shock

 - Be aware of cultural differences, but do not view them with an “us” versus “them” perspective.